Power Factor Calculator

 The calculator takes as input the values of the real power and the apparent power in a circuit, which can be measured using a power meter or a multimeter, and then calculates the PF by dividing the real power by the apparent power.

 The real power in a circuit represents the power consumed by the electrical load, such as a motor or a heating element.
-The apparent power is the product of the circuit's voltage and current and represents the total power supplied to the load.
+The apparent power is the product of the circuit's voltage and current, representing the total power supplied to the load.
 The difference between the real power and the apparent PF of a circuit is called reactive power, which is the active power not directly used by the load but stored and released by reactive components.

 Calculating the PF, line-to-line voltage, volt-amperes, real work, and power factors required can be determined.
 Apparent power reactive power can also be calculated.
+Discover how reactive power plays a crucial role in your power factor values and how it differs from usable real power.
 It can provide insight into how efficiently a circuit uses electrical power and help identify opportunities to improve energy efficiency and reduce electricity costs.
 A high PF indicates that the circuit is using power efficiently.
 In contrast, a low PF indicates that the circuit is using power inefficiently and may need optimization.
+Discover how a power factor correction capacitor can enhance system efficiency by minimizing reactive power in your circuit.

 Steps to calculate power factor